alessiabresolin/275601/README.md

 **Transactions**
 For transactions, we have a file that stores all the purchases made by each customers and the date in which they made it.

+**Articles**
+6536 articles are stored in our dataset, with all their characteristics.
+Each product belongs to many categories: they have a garment group, a section, a deparment, an index group and a type.
+We use the Explanatory Data Analysis to look for the best identifier for all the products.
+We have decided to discard the more precise classes to avoid overfitting and also too general ones, because they may lead to an inaccurate recommender system.
+We finally decided to take into consideration only the article type and section.
+Furthermore, we have noticed the presence of 'Unknown' items.
+Another attribute of the articles is the colour.
+Again, we have taken into consideration only the 'perceived_colour_master' which was for us the best middle way***********************

 ## 4) Recommender System